types of paint

 Exterior Paint

-When decorating our homes, we typically think about the interiors, but what about the exterior?
-A coat of paint is a great way to dramatically up your home’s kerb appeal.
-In fact, according to a study by Dulux Weathershield Foundation, adding a lick of paint to your home’s exterior can increase its perceived value by up to 25%!
+A lick of paint is a great way to improve your home’s kerb appeal.
+According to a study by Dulux, repainting your home’s exterior can increase its perceived value by up to 25%!

 The study also identified that flaky front doors are a huge pet peeve for us Brits, followed closely by cracked walls and crumbling masonry.
-Finally, 93% of us are more likely to attend a house viewing if the exterior is well maintained.
+They found that 93% of potential homebuyers are more likely to attend a house viewing if the exterior is well maintained.

 Textured Paint